pranvgarg/NLP-NATGEO-GROUP-TASK/README.md

 Pranav Garg	18BIT0320
 Vibhor Chinda	18BIT0284

+Acknowledgments

+This project is a collaborative effort by Team 7, showcasing skills in Natural Language Processing and teamwork.

-Let me know if you need further changes or additional details!
+You can save this as a `README.md` file.
+Let me know if there are other edits or additions needed!